gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-github.md

 ## Use a Custom Domain

 If you'd like to use a custom domain for your GitHub Pages site, create a file `static/CNAME`.
 Your custom domain name should be the only contents inside `CNAME`.
-Since it's inside `static`, the published site will contain the CNAME file at the root of the published site, which is a requirements of GitHub Pages.
+Since it's inside `static`, the published site will contain the CNAME file at the root of the published site, which is a requirement of GitHub Pages.

 Refer to the [official documentation for custom domains][domains] for further information.